Lord of Chaos: Plot summary

 In Salidar, Elayne and Nynaeve al'Meara have made numerous magical discoveries thanks to Moghedien, who they secretly hold in captivity.
 In a feat previously believed to be impossible even in the Age of Legends, Nynaeve Heals Siuan Sanche, Leane Sharif, and Logain Ablar, restoring their abilities to channel.
 Egwene al'Vere is named the Amyrlin of the rebel Aes Sedai and travels to Salidar through Tel'aran'rhiod.
 Upon arrival, she unofficially raises Nynaeve and Elayne to Aes Sedai and sends them and Aviendha to Ebou Dar to search for a ter'angreal called the "Bowl of the Winds" to break the Dark One's control of the climate.
 Mat arrives at this time and reluctantly goes with them.

 After their departure, Egwene secretly arranges the escape of Logain, who then goes to the Black Tower.
-Aran'gar infiltrates Salidar and frees Moghedien.
+At a secret camp outside Salidar, the Aes Sedai Myrelle reveals that Lan is now her Warder, which she keeps hidden from Lan's friends and allies.
+Meanwhile, the Forsaken Aran'gar infiltrates Salidar and frees Moghedien.

-Shortly after Perrin joins him, Rand is kidnapped by Elaida's Aes Sedai, who torture him en route to Tar Valon.
+Shortly after arriving back in Cairhien, Rand is kidnapped by Elaida's Aes Sedai, who torture him en route to Tar Valon.
 Learning of the kidnapping, Perrin leads Rand's followers to the climactic Battle of Dumai's Wells.
 At the end of the battle, the rebel Aes Sedai are forced to swear fealty to the Dragon Reborn while the surviving White Tower Aes Sedai remain captives.